SarloteKumpina/laura-sarlote-project/README.md

 c) create a method "countCows" which counts all digits that are somewhere in the random number, but are not in the right place.
 The method must return int;

-d) create a method "printTableFourDigits" which prints a new table after every valid guess input with 4 digits including all the previous guesses.
+d) create a method "printTable" which prints a new table after every valid guess input with 4 or 5 digits including all the previous guesses.
-The method should print following (this is just an example for users input and expected outcome for Bulls and Cows count if user chose to have 10 guesses):
+The method should print following (this is just an example for users input and expected outcome for Bulls and Cows count if user chose to have  4 digits and 10 guesses):

 | Your guess | Bulls | Cows | Attempts left |
 |:----------:|:-----:|:----:|:-------------:|
 |    1234    |   0   |   3  |       9       |
 |    5678    |   0   |   1  |       8       |

-e) create a method "printTableFiveDigits" which prints a new table after every valid guess input with 5 digits including all the previous guesses.
-The method should print following (this is just an example for users input and expected outcome for Bulls and Cows count if user chose to have 20 guesses):
+Or the method should print following (this is just an example for users input and expected outcome for Bulls and Cows count if user chose to have 5 digits and 20 guesses):

 | Your guess | Bulls | Cows | Attempts left |
 |:----------:|:-----:|:----:|:-------------:|